gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 door flew open.
 The captain strode in with two guardsmen behind him.
 "Is he awake?" he asked brusquely as Erileine stood up, grabbing for the book of Praczny romances as it slid out of her lap.
-Razi had been right---some of the stories were definitely not for her family's ears.
+Razi had been right–some of the stories were definitely not for her family's ears.
-But she did have several new words to investigate...
+But she did have several new words to investigate…

 "*La*, he is now," Razi said, opening his eyes.
 He sat up without any apparent difficulty.
 "How may I be of help?"